Gary Liddle: Carlisle United

-Liddle signed for League Two club Carlisle United on 13 January 2017 on a one-and-half-year contract for an undisclosed fee.
+Liddle signed for League Two club Carlisle United on 13 January 2017 on a one-and-a-half-year contract for an undisclosed fee.
 He was released by Carlisle at the end of the 2018–19 season.
+He made 117 appearances in all competitions for the Cumbrians, scoring twice.

 Walsall

 On 26 July 2019, Liddle moved to Walsall, signed by his former Hartlepool teammate Darrell Clarke.
-He made 16 appearances for The Saddlers, before leaving on loan for his former club Hartlepool United, in the National League where he played as a central defender.
+He made 16 appearances for the Saddlers, before leaving on loan for his former club Hartlepool United, now playing in the National League where he played as a central defender.

 Return to Hartlepool United

 Liddle re-signed for Hartlepool permanently for a second time after a successful loan spell in the previous season from Walsall.
 Liddle's first appearance in his third spell at Hartlepool saw him reach the landmark of 300 appearances for Hartlepool United in a 2–1 win against Aldershot Town.
-Liddle played in the 2021 National League play-off Final as Hartlepool defeated Torquay United on penalties to earn promotion back to the Football League.
+Liddle played in the 2021 National League play-off final as Hartlepool defeated Torquay United on penalties to earn promotion back to the Football League.
 Following their promotion, Liddle signed a new one-year deal with the club.
 On 5 March 2022, Liddle made his 700th career appearance in a 2–1 win at Harrogate Town.

 On 6 June 2022, it was announced that Liddle had decided to leave Hartlepool upon the expiration of his contract.
 During his three spells with Hartlepool United, Liddle made 364 appearances, making him the tenth highest appearance maker in the club's history.

 South Shields

 On the same day Liddle announced his departure from Hartlepool, he signed for South Shields.
+He played every minute for Shields during the 2022–23 season and won the club's Player of the Year award as the club won promotion to the National League North.
+Additionally, he was also named in the 2022–23 Northern Premier League Team of the Season.

+In March 2023, it was announced that Liddle had left South Shields by mutual consent.

+Spennymoor Town

+Following his departure from South Shields, Liddle signed for fellow National League North side Spennymoor Town in March 2023 on a deal until the end of the season.
+In doing so, he linked up with his former Hartlepool manager Graeme Lee.
+Lee said of the signing "I worked with Gary at Hartlepool United and he's an outstanding competitor, a leader on and off the pitch and someone who can come in and help us during the final month.
+He's looked after himself exceptionally well and still has plenty to give so I am really pleased that we've been able to add him to the squad."